 Then you could be eligible for prizes of up to £1,000 for individuals and groups (three or more members).

 Please complete the High-Sheriff-Award-Application-Form-2017 and send your completed application form to:

 High Sheriff of Mid Glamorgan Awards

 The closing date for nominations for the 2016/17 High Sheriff of Mid Glamorgan Youth Community Awards is 27th January 2017.

 Guidelines for entry:

-Gwyn George took up office as High Sheriff of Mid Glamorgan on the 18th March 2016.
+David Davies took office as High Sheriff of Mid Glamorgan on 7th April 2017.

 © Copyright Heddlu South Wales Police